-[This is post #6 of what will be multiple posts about our 2024 trip to Africa.
-To go to the first post in the series CLICK HERE.]
+[This is post #6 of 21 posts about our 2024 trip to Africa.
+To go to the first post in the series CLICK HERE.
+At the end of the last post there is also a Directory with links of all 21 posts.]

 It was late morning on Thursday, September 12.
 It had already been an exciting several days since we left DFW Sunday evening.
 Yet as listed on our itinerary from Africa Dream Safaris, it was still only Day 3 of our twelve day trip.
 As described in the previous post, we were now in far north Serengeti National Park and actually just now beginning our safari with our guide, Fazal.